It Takes Two Babe

 - You will set aside time to help each other work through specific issues.

-- You will listen to constructive feedback and find what feels true to you to work on.
+- You will request and be open to constructive feedback and find what feels true to you to work on.

 Even with a business partnership, this can be extremely helpful because money issues hit all kinds of triggers in people.
 If you aren't learning about yourself and your business, your business may not last.
 So even in business, there is space for growth and for supporting each other in a conscious way.